dachcom-digital/pimcore-i18n/docs/91_StaticRoutes.md

     public function checkStaticRouteAlternate(AlternateDynamicRouteEvent $event): void
     {
         // be careful here!
 Alternate requests are able to resolve two states:
-        // I. non-headless: generate alternate links for a given request (mostly the current one) which will pass the request attributes
+        // I. non-headless: generate alternate links for a given request (main request) which will pass the request attributes
         //   => you'll find your mapped data in $event->getCurrentRouteAttributes()
         // II. headless: requested by a standalone zone entity which passes will pass route parameters
         //   => you'll find your mapped data in $event->getCurrentRouteParameters()

         $attributes = $event->isCurrentRouteHeadless() ? $event->getCurrentRouteParameters() : $event->getCurrentRouteAttributes();

-        $route = $attributes['_route'] ?? null;

         // depending on given route, you may want to build different alternate route items if($event->getCurrentRouteName() !== 'test_route') {
             return;